brgillis/SHE_Validation/doc/PSF_Ellipticity_and_Size_Validation.md

 ### TC-SHE-100011-PSF-model-err-propa-R2

-Propagation of PSF model parameter errors from the posterior of the PSF model param-eters to galaxy shape and size PDF, effect on size.
+Propagation of PSF model parameter errors from the posterior of the PSF model parameters to galaxy shape and size PDF, effect on size.

 #### Test Procedure: